anonymousdouble/KodStand/data/rule/eslint/deprecated/comma-style.md

 # comma-style
 ## Overview

 Enforce consistent comma style

-🔧 Fixable

-            Some problems reported by this rule are automatically fixable by the `--fix` command line  option

 This rule was deprecated in ESLint v8.53.0.
 Please use the corresponding rule  in @stylistic/eslint-plugin-js .

 The Comma Style rule enforces styles for comma-separated lists.
 There are two comma styles primarily used in JavaScript:

-The standard style, in which commas are placed at the end of the current line Comma First style, in which commas are placed at the start of the next line
+- The standard style, in which commas are placed at the end of the current line

+- Comma First style, in which commas are placed at the start of the next line

 One of the justifications for using Comma First style is that it can help track missing and trailing commas.
 These are problematic because missing commas in variable declarations can lead to the leakage of global variables and trailing commas can lead to errors in older versions of IE.

 ## Rule Details

 This rule enforce consistent comma style in array literals, object literals, and variable declarations.

 This rule does not apply in either of the following cases:

-comma preceded and followed by linebreak (lone comma) single-line array literals, object literals, and variable declarations
+- comma preceded and followed by linebreak (lone comma)

+- single-line array literals, object literals, and variable declarations

 ## Options

 This rule has a string option:

-`"last"` (default) requires a comma after and on the same line as an array element, object property, or variable declaration `"first"` requires a comma before and on the same line as an array element, object property, or variable declaration
+- `"last"` (default) requires a comma after and on the same line as an array element, object property, or variable declaration

+- `"first"` requires a comma before and on the same line as an array element, object property, or variable declaration

 This rule also accepts an additional `exceptions` object:

+-
 `"exceptions"` has properties whose names correspond to node types in the abstract syntax tree (AST) of JavaScript code:

-`"ArrayExpression": true` ignores comma style in array literals `"ArrayPattern": true` ignores comma style in array patterns of destructuring `"ArrowFunctionExpression": true` ignores comma style in the parameters of arrow function expressions `"CallExpression": true` ignores comma style in the arguments of function calls `"FunctionDeclaration": true` ignores comma style in the parameters of function declarations `"FunctionExpression": true` ignores comma style in the parameters of function expressions `"ImportDeclaration": true` ignores comma style in the specifiers of import declarations `"ObjectExpression": true` ignores comma style in object literals `"ObjectPattern": true` ignores comma style in object patterns of destructuring `"VariableDeclaration": true` ignores comma style in variable declarations `"NewExpression": true` ignores comma style in the parameters of constructor expressions
+- `"ArrayExpression": true` ignores comma style in array literals

+- `"ArrayPattern": true` ignores comma style in array patterns of destructuring

+- `"ArrowFunctionExpression": true` ignores comma style in the parameters of arrow function expressions

+- `"CallExpression": true` ignores comma style in the arguments of function calls

+- `"FunctionDeclaration": true` ignores comma style in the parameters of function declarations

+- `"FunctionExpression": true` ignores comma style in the parameters of function expressions

+- `"ImportDeclaration": true` ignores comma style in the specifiers of import declarations

+- `"ObjectExpression": true` ignores comma style in object literals

+- `"ObjectPattern": true` ignores comma style in object patterns of destructuring

+- `"VariableDeclaration": true` ignores comma style in variable declarations

+- `"NewExpression": true` ignores comma style in the parameters of constructor expressions

 A way to determine the node types as defined by ESTree  is to use AST Explorer  with the espree parser.

 ### last

 Examples of incorrect code for this rule with the default `"last"` option: